magento/knowledge-base/docs/guides/metadata-validation-guide.md

 ## Common validation errors and how to avoid/fix them

-The following are some of the most common scenarios where data validation errors occur.
+The following are some of the most common scenarios where metadata validation errors occur.

 ### Colon in metadata